Optimal monotone conditional error functions: Introduction

 \section{Introduction}

-Brannath and Bauer \cite{Brannath04} have introduced optimal conditional error functions for adaptive two stage designs with an unblinded sample size recalculation.
-They consider designs with and without early stopping and a reassessment of the sample size to achieve a specific conditional power.
-The goal of the theory is to determine the conditional error function which minimizes the expected sample size when reassessing sample sizes for conditional power.
-While the in \cite{Brannath04} developed theory is quite general, it does often lead to a non-monotone conditional error function.
-However, conditional error functions that are monotone with regard to first stage evidence, e.g.\ are non-increasing in the first stage p-value or non-decreasing in the first stage z-score, are highly desirable and a requirement for type I error rate control with composite null hypotheses (see e.g.\ \cite{Wassmer2016}).
-We therefore extend in this note the optimality theory of Brannath and Bauer \cite{Brannath04} to canonical cases where the unconstraint optimal condition error function fails to be monotone.
-More precisely, Brannath and Bauer \cite{Brannath04} show that the possibly non-monotone optimal conditional error function has the form
+In the planning phase of a clinical trial, only limited information regarding the treatment effect may be available.
+Therefore, one might want to choose a trial design with a data-driven sample size reassessment at an interim analysis.
+One approach to implement sample size reassessment is to use the conditional error function principle introduced in \cite{Proschan1995}.
+The idea is to calculate the conditional type I error rate for the second stage based on the evidence from the first stage, such that the overall type I error rate is under control.
+Most commonly used two-stage designs can be represented by conditional error functions.
+This includes two-stage combination tests, like Fisher's product test and the inverse normal methods, as well as classical group sequential designs, see e.g.\ \cite{Wassmer2025}.
+Brannath and Bauer \cite{Brannath04} presented a theory for optimal adaptive two-stage designs with and without early stopping.
+The theory provides the conditional error function which minimizes the expected sample size when reassessing sample sizes for a specific conditional power.
+While the in \cite{Brannath04} developed theory is quite general, it does often lead to conditional error functions that are not monotone in the first stage p-value.
+Conditional error functions that are are non-increasing in the first stage p-value (or non-decreasing in the first stage Z-score), are highly desirable for logical reasons, and are required for type I error rate control with composite null hypotheses.
+The latter will be illustrated by examples and mathematically verified in Section~\ref{sec:NoMCER}.
+In this paper we extend the optimality theory of Brannath and Bauer \cite{Brannath04} to conditional error functions that are constrained to be non-increasing in the first stage p-value also in cases where the unconstrained optimal conditional error function is not.
+We show that the optimal monotone conditional error function can be obtained by an `internal' monotonising step, preserving the general form of the optimal conditional error function and the numerical calibration procedure for type I error rate control.
+We will extend the theory to account for additional constraints like a minimum and maximum second stage sample size and to a data dependent conditional power function.